• Menu

 As a result, the city has a much more interesting history than many would imagine.
 Luckily, the Museum of Vancouver is here to teach you about the pre-colonial “city before the city”.

-The MOV has one of the largest collections of Pacific-Northwest Coast Indigenous artifacts, carvings and antiquities in Canada.
 Most can be found in the Ćəsnaʔəm exhibit, which aims to generate public discussion and awareness about indigenous history and culture.

 The entrance to the Museum of Vancouver